EdwinRad/cdkfoldingathome/README.md

 Run [Folding@Home](https://foldingathome.org/home/) with this prebuild CDK library and never forget to shut off expensive instances.
 With built-in TTL for your stack, you just define the lifetime of your instances and the stack will be destroyed afterwards.

+### About Folding@Home

+Folding@home is a project focused on disease research.
+The problems F@H is solving require many computer calcul­ations – so you can donate your excess compute power to help their research.
+In that sense, you are part of a huge distributed supercomputer!

 The architecture follows this AWS [blog post](https://aws.amazon.com/blogs/compute/foldinghome-infectious-disease-research-with-spot-instances/) and leverages g4dn.xlarge Spot EC2 instances to maximise GPU vs price efficiency.

 Running at spot price drastically reduces the price from 0.59$ per hour to around 0.17 in eu-west-1.
 That's a nice 70% in savings.